Owen Farrell: 2017–2018

 Farrell played all 80 minutes every test in the 2017 Six Nations Championship and helped England retaining the Six Nations title despite missing out the Grand Slam after losing the final game to Ireland.
 The highlight of Farrell's 2017 Six Nations was on 11 March 2017 when he scored 26 points against Scotland in a 61–21 win for England.

 Farrell had a huge workload in the 2018 Six Nations Championship and played in every minute of the competition.
 Farrell scored a try against Italy on 4 February 2018 and also set one up for first-five George Ford.
 Disappointingly however, Farrell only kicked 5/8 of his goals against Italy, which disallowed England from putting 50 points on Italy, leaving England to win 46–15.
 On 24 February, Farrell scored all of England's points against Scotland, including a try.
 This was not enough however, with Farrell's second try of the match disallowed.
 Scotland went on to upset England 25–13, with Farrell's game not doing enough to get England a win.

 On 10 March 2018, Farrell captained England for the first time in his career when they faced France in Stade de France in Paris.
 Farrell did not miss any kicks against France in the match and defended well, but England lost 22–16 due to giving away penalties to French scrum-half Maxime Machenaud who managed to convert them into points.
 Farrell later admitted to media that England's lack of discipline cost them the test.

-England went onto lose their final Six Nations match against Ireland, with Hartley back as captain.
+England went on to lose their final Six Nations match against Ireland, with Hartley back as captain.
 Farrell started the match at fly-half, with George Ford dropping to the bench, his first start in the ten jersey for England since June 2016.

 2018

 After England captain Dylan Hartley sustained another concussion in 2018 and was subsequently ruled out of England's three-test series against South Africa, Farrell was promoted to captain in Hartley's absence, leading England to a 2–1 series defeat.
 Although England rushed to a 24–3 lead early in the first test, with Farrell scoring a try, South Africa came back into the test eventually winning 42–39.
 England won the final test 25–10 for Farrell's first victory as England captain.
-Farrell returned to 12 for the series, with Ford back at 10 for the first two games, which England lost, before Danny Cipriani was installed at 10 for the final game.

 During the autumn, Dylan Hartley again returned from injury, but Farrell was selected as co-captain.
-The pair led England to victories over South Africa (12-11) and Australia (37-20), and a defeat to New Zealand (16-15), while Farrell came off the bench during a 35–15 victory over Japan (George Ford captained this game).
-For the three matches he started, Farrell started at 10 again, with Ben Te’o preferred at 12 outside him.
+The pair led England to victories over South Africa (12–11) and Australia (37–20), and a defeat to New Zealand (16–15), while Farrell came off the bench during a 35–15 victory over Japan (George Ford captained this game).